Susan Rich: Blue Atlas

 THE WAY OF THE FEARLESS WRITER (St. Martin’s, 2022)

 I stumbled across The Way of the Fearless Writer: Mindful Wisdom for a Flourishing Writing Life, by Beth Kempton, maybe in March.
 I picked it up, to begin with, at my local library.
-After a couple chapters, I ordered my own copy and returned the library’s (with a hardy recommendation to the volunteer at the desk).
+After a couple chapters, I ordered my own copy and returned the library’s (with a hearty recommendation to the volunteer at the desk).

 In other words, I knew almost immediately that Fearless Writer was a book I had to mark up.